 We utilize local agents and/or establish entities with local operators or strategic partners in some jurisdiction and these activities may involve interaction by our agents with government officials.
-Some of our agents and partners may not themselves be subject to any ABC Legislation but they are made aware of our Code of Conduct and obligations under applicable ABC Legislation.
+Some of our agents and partners may not themselves be subject to any ABC Legislation but they are made aware of our Code of Conduct, our Anti-Bribery and Anti-Corruptions Policy and Procedures and obligations under applicable ABC Legislation.
 If, however, our agents or partners should nevertheless make improper payments to government officials or other persons in connection with engagements or partnerships with us, we could be investigated and potentially found liable for violations of such ABC Legislation (including the books and records provisions of the FCPA) and could incur civil and criminal penalties and other sanctions, which could have a material adverse effect on our business and results of operation.